BZoennchen/supercollider-book/_sources/chapters/sounddesign/cookbook/drones.md

 Drones are great building blocks.
 They can stand on their own or be part of the background texture of our sound.
 They can be stale or slowly moving using modulation at control rate.
-Due to multichannel expansion and *unit generator argument modulation* SuperCollider is a powerful tool for creating all kinds of drones.
+Due to multichannel expansion and *unit generator argument modulation*, SuperCollider is a powerful tool for creating all kinds of drones.
 I find it much more challenging to create an exciting melody than to construct interesting drones.

 A fundamental building block of drones is the *beating effect*.
 If we combine two *waveforms* of slightly detuned frequency, we can clearly hear the difference in frequency.
-The result is a *beating effect*.
+The result is a *beating effect* where the frequency of the beating is the difference of the two detuned frequencies.
 Take, for example, two slightly detune [sine waves](sec-sine-wave):

 ```isc